JaneliaSciComp/jacs-cm/docs/FullDeployment.md

 At minimum, you must customize the following:
 1. Ensure that `REDUNDANT_STORAGE` and `NON_REDUNDANT_STORAGE` point to the disk mounts you used during the operating system installation.
 Alternatively, you can make symbolic links so that the default paths point to your mounted disks.
 2. Set `HOST1`, `HOST2`, and `HOST3` to the servers you are deploying on.
-Use fully-qualified hostnames here -- they should match the TLS certificate you intend to use.
+Use fully-qualified hostnames here -- they should match the SSL certificate you intend to use.
 3. Fill in all the unset passwords with >8 character passwords.
 You should only use alphanumeric characters, special characters are not currently supported.
 4. Generate 32-byte secret keys for JWT_SECRET_KEY and MONGODB_SECRET_KEY.

-## Databases
+## Enable Databases (optional)

 Currently, Janelia runs MongoDB and MySQL outside of the Swarm, so they are commented out in the deployment.
 If you'd like to run the databases as part of the swarm, edit the yaml files under ./deployments/jacs/ and uncomment the databases.